Legislature(2021 - 2022)GRUENBERG 120

 was to prevent a situation where a person was impersonating

-someone's girlfriend, boyfriend, spouse, significant other, and
+someone's girlfriend, boyfriend, spouse, significant other, et

-etcetera.
+cetera.
 He believed that Amendment 4 was closer to capturing

 that intent; however, he pointed out that it could still allow